Butcher series for Hamiltonian Poisson integrators through symplectic groupoids: Preliminaries

 Since we aim at understanding high order approximations of Hamiltonian dynamics on $M,$ let us study truncated solutions of \eqref{eq:Ham_jac_1form}.
 For this, we introduce the Lie-algebroid bracket $[.,.]$ on $\Omega^1(T^*M)$ defined by

 where $X_{\zeta_i},$ $i = 1,2,$ are the vector fields on $T^*M$ generated by the canonical symplectic form out of the 1-forms $\zeta_i.$ Out of the following lemma, this Lie bracket allows us to compute approximations at arbitrary order of Hamilton-Jacobi equation.
+In the following and all along this article, $\pi \colon T^*M \twoheadrightarrow M$ denotes the cotangent projection.

-\begin{lemma} Let $(\zeta_t)_{t \in I}$ and $(\theta_t)_{t \in I} \in \Omega^1(M)^I$ such that the graph of $\zeta_t$ is in $\mathcal{G}$ for all $t \in I.$ Then,
+\begin{lemma} Let $(\zeta_t)_{t \in I}$ and $(\xi_t)_{t \in I} \in \Omega^1(\GG)^I$ such that the graph of $\zeta_t$ is in $\mathcal{G}$ for all $t \in I.$ Then,

-Similarly, for any $(S_t)_{t \in I} \in \func{M \times I}$ and any $(f_t)_{t \in I} \in \func{T^*M},$
+Similarly, for any $(S_t)_{t \in I} \in \func{M \times I}$ and any $(f_t)_{t \in I} \in \func{T^*M \times I},$

 \end{lemma}